What is Alpha-gal Syndrome?

-(AGS), also known as mammalian meat allergy, is an allergy involving an IgE antibody response to galactose-α-1,3-galactose (alpha-gal), a sugar found in all mammals except for old world monkeys, apes, and humans ; it is associated with tick bites .
+(AGS), also known as mammalian meat allergy, is an allergy involving an IgE antibody response to galactose-α-1,3-galactose (1).
+This sugar, commonly known as alpha-gal, is found in all mammals except for Old World monkeys, apes, and humans (99).
+Its onset is associated with tick bites (3).

 A Paradigm-Shifting Allergy

 AGS differs from typical allergies in significant ways:

 - AGS is associated with tick bites (3).

 - It is one of only two life-threatening carbohydrate allergies (4).